 London is a major capital – but far from the only one in the area.
 One thing (among many) that makes England’s biggest city vastly different from New York or Washington, D.C., is just how closely connected it is with other capitals…and the ease of travelling between them.

 As part of their study abroad experience, all students have the opportunity to participate in all-university weekend field trips to another popular destination.
 Learn more about these places and their connection to our Passport program below.

-Students have the chance to select one of three overnight trips to a European capital.
-Our destinations for Fall 2019 are shown below.
+Students have the chance to select one of five overnight trips to a European capital or major city.
+Our destinations for Spring 2020 are shown below.
 Incoming students can sign up here with the password they received via email from firstname.lastname@example.org.

-Students attending the Edinburgh field trip might write up some notes about Scottish-English history or the integration of nature in city planning to receive a Social & Political Justice or Sport, Wellbeing & the Environment stamp in their London Passport.
+Students attending the Kraków field trip might write up some notes about Nazi political history or the city’s iconic architecture to receive a Justice or Culture stamp in their London Passport.

 Stockholm is the most populated urban area in the Nordic countries – ironic, since it’s a bunch of islands, rather than a solid land mass!
 The capital of Sweden accounts for more than one-third of the country’s GDP, and is perhaps most famous for the ‘Stockholm Syndrome’ incident, but it’s also home to the Nobel Prize.
 Its metro system is the longest ‘art gallery’ in the world, boasting incredible graffiti, sculptures, and architecture.
 The Vasa, a preserved 17th-century ship, is another must-see in the city.

 Students attending the Stockholm field trip might write up reflections about the city’s status as Europe’s first ‘green capital’ for a Sustainability stamp in their London Passport – or perhaps capture their explorations of the Photography Museum for an Art stamp.